ellygaytor/PassPhrase/README.md

 PassPhrase pulls two random adjectives and one random noun, and chooses a random number and puctuation, to make a *usually* grammatically correct sentence in this format:

 `{number} {adjective} {adjective} {noun}{puctuation}`

-## Installation

-1. Download the latest release [here](http://github.com/fishofivory/PassPhrase/releases/latest).
-2. Unzip the files and copy to your server where you want the service to be available.